 - This helps the batter thicken a little.

 Cream cheese, heavy cream, and eggs have to be at room temperature.
 This extra step helps your ingredients to coalesce beautifully into a smooth, lump-free, clump-free cheesecake batter.

 2. Line springform cake pan with parchment paper

-Line the 8″ springform pan with parchment paper, ensure that the paper extends about 2 inches above the rim of the pan with no overhand as the cake will rise above the rim in the oven.
+Line the 8″ springform pan with parchment paper.
+Ensure that the paper extends about 2 inches above the rim of the pan with no overhand, as the cake will rise above the rim in the oven.
 This also prevents your cake from sticking to the sides of the pan or the bottom of your pan.
-You can use a springfom pan in this cheesecake recipe as no water bath is required.
+You can use a springform pan in this cheesecake recipe, as no water bath is required.

 3. Lightly crumple up the moistened parchment paper

-This will soften the sheets of parchment paper and thus helps in better lining (refer to picture 2 in instructions)
+This will soften the sheets of parchment paper and thus helps in the better lining (refer to picture 2 in the instructions)

 3. Add heavy cream slowly

-If you want to add an optional vanilla extract or lemon zest, make sure to add it in here and beat it really well as it will infuse the basque burnt cheesecake batter with a strong vanilla flavor.
-But be sure to not overmix, mix it until it is just right, where everything is smooth and velvety then stop.
+If you want to add an optional vanilla extract or lemon zest, make sure to add it in here and beat it really well, as it will infuse the basque burnt cheesecake batter with a strong vanilla flavor.
+But be sure not to overmix.
+Mix it until it is just right, and stop mixing until everything is smooth and velvety.